devinkr/js-array-methods/readme.md

 ### Looking Forward: Callbacks (5 minutes / 2:15)

-While array traversal methods are a very common example of higher order functions, an even more common time that we want to pass functions as arguments to other functions is called a callback.
+While array traversal methods are a very common example of higher-order functions, an even more common time that we want to pass functions as arguments to other functions is called a callback.

 These are ideas we'll cover in depth in a couple of classes but consider the following at a high level as a primer.